bitst0rm-pub/Formatter/README.md

 # To quickly test the command.
 is_valid = self.is_valid_cmd(cmd)

-# To replace cmd items to generate SVG file for download.
+# To replace cmd list items to generate SVG file for download.
 # It is applicable only to the special case of type: graphic.
 # Note: extended_cmd MUST be executed right before return stdout (=success)!
 extended_cmd = self.ext_png_to_svg_cmd(cmd)  # replace extension .png -> .svg
 extended_cmd = self.all_png_to_svg_cmd(cmd)  # replace all occurred png -> svg

 # To process the formatting with all input (fixed) arguments.
-# stdout as PIPE
+# stdout as PIPE.
+99% of plugins use this.
 exitcode, stdout, stderr = self.exec_cmd(cmd)

-# stdout as file
+# stdout as file.
+1% are stupid ones.
+Yes, Formatter f them all.
 exitcode, stdout, stderr = self.exec_cmd(cmd, outfile='/path/to/save/outfile')

 # To print formatting exit error.